 The country has managed to avoid a lot of fast food businesses coming in.
 This is due to Albanian being a communist country until 1990 and basically disapproving of fast food (except souvlaki!).
 But Albanian food is so delicious, you won’t miss fast food!

 Let’s look at some of the best traditional Albanian food that you should try during your time in Albania.

-There are notable differences between the food in the north and south of Albania.
-In the north, as its colder, you will find more stews and hearty food.
+There are notable differences between the food in Albania.
+In the north, as its colder, you will find Albanian stew and more hearty food.
 In the south, along the coast especially you will find a lot of fresh seafood and lighter meals.

 Here are 39 traditional Albanian foods you must try!